-My Current HiFi System 2026 – Updated December 21st 2025.
+My Current HiFi System 2026 – Updated January 1st 2026

 Audio has been in my life since I was a kid.
 I started listening to my mom’s records at age 9 on a portable all in one crappy turntable.
 I bought my first “system” at 15-16 and every week I would buy a new album.
 I would listen to that album all week until it was time for the next purchase or sometimes wear out the grooves!
 I still own some of those original albums today though they do not get played anymore.
-These days I am 100% into digital streaming as this brings millions of tracks right to our fingertips and the sound can be unreal with the right setup.
+These days I am 100% into digital streaming as this brings millions of tracks right to the fingertips and the sound can be unreal with the right setup.

 I get emails from time to time asking me what the state of my system is.
 It has changed often, usually every few months in the past as I get new pieces in that I fall for.
 I am a HiFi addict after all, lol.
 Just because I change a piece doesn’t mean what I had before is bad or no longer loved, I just like to keep things fresh for the videos and to experience as much as I can.
 I do this to learn, to compare and to understand what makes some gear cost as much as it does.